 When deciding on a sanction the school will always apply the principles of proportionality.
+We will take into consideration diagnosed special educational needs.
 Depending on the nature of any unacceptable behaviour that a student has been involved in the following sanctions may apply:

-- Make a sincere apology. - Be placed in a detention after school or at lunch time. - Be placed on daily or weekly report card to monitor behaviour. - Undergo a series of sessions of detentions. - Be isolated from lessons for a fixed period of time. - Pay in part or in whole for any replacements or damage resulting from inappropriate behaviour. - Be excluded from school for a suspension or permanently. - Explain actions to the police if behaviour is potentially in breach of the law.
+- Make a sincere apology. - Be placed in a detention after school or at lunch time or an extended Friday SLT detention. - Be placed on daily or weekly report card to monitor behaviour. - Undergo a series of sessions of detentions. - Be isolated from lessons for a fixed period of time. - Pay in part or in whole for any replacements or damage resulting from inappropriate behaviour. - Be excluded from school for a suspension or permanently. - Explain actions to the police if behaviour is potentially in breach of the law. - Where appropriate meet with the Safer School team.

 In order for the behaviour policy to be effective, a clear relationship with other school policies is established.
-Relevant policies are: Anti-bullying, Attendance, ICT Acceptable Use; Mobile Phone Policy and Guidance; Social Networking.
+Relevant policies are: Anti-bullying, Attendance, ICT Acceptable Use ;Mobile Phone Policy and Guidance; Social Networking, Sixth Form suspension and dress code including the sixth form dress code.

-Other relevant documents from DfE to be read together with this policy: Use of Reasonable Force; Behaviour and Discipline in Schools; Safeguarding Policy, Searching, Screening and Confiscation Advice, ICT Acceptable Use; Mobile Phone; Social Networking Policy.
+Other relevant documents from DfE to be read together with this policy: Use of Reasonable Force; Behaviour and Discipline in Schools, Searching, Screening and Confiscation Advice.